aaronpope007/SLP-Caseload-Tracker/REFACTORING_PRIORITY.md

 ## 🟡 Medium Priority (Can Do Incrementally)

-### 1. Adopt New Hooks in Existing Components ✅ MOSTLY COMPLETE
+### 1. Adopt New Hooks in Existing Components ✅ COMPLETED
 **Impact:** Reduce code duplication, standardize patterns **Status:**
 - ✅ Updated `Layout.tsx` to use `useDialog` hooks